diedriam/qrsdet_pantompkins/README.md

-# qrsdet Pan-Tompkins algorithm implementation
+# qrsdet Pan-Tompkins algorithm implementation standallone and for Matlab

 - Input must be 16 bit integer binary file or 16 bit matlab data.
 - Best performance at 200Hz